Submit NASA Data to NSIDC DAAC

 Getting started

-The NSIDC DAAC archives and distributes NASA data for researchers to study our planet’s frozen regions and their role in global climate and other Earth systems that impact people, plants, and animals.
+The NSIDC DAAC archives and distributes NASA data for both scientists and nonscientists.
+Researchers can use the data to study our planet’s frozen regions and their role in global climate and other Earth systems.
+Non-research data uses range from military operations to crop monitoring in the United States and abroad.
 This page outlines our data publication policies and standards.
 The content here is a guide for data producers.

 The benefits of publishing NASA-funded data with NSIDC DAAC

 There are many benefits to publishing your NASA-funded data in an open data NASA repository like the NSIDC DAAC.
 Open data enables open science, the concept that scientific research should be accessible, transparent, and reproducible.
-This approach encourages diversity and access, makes science more global and collaborative, and accelerates discovery.
-In addition:
+This approach makes science more global and collaborative, and accelerates discovery.
+In addition, when you publish your data with the NSIDC DAAC:

-• The DAAC's process of QA and documentation ensures the quality of your data so that others can readily understand and use your data both in the near future and in the long-term.
+- The DAAC's process of QA and documentation ensures the quality of your data so that others can readily understand and use it both in the near future and in the long-term.

 What data can be published at NSIDC DAAC?